MariusGG/CV/README.md

 **Highgate Harriers Athletics Club** (Sep-15 ongoing)
 *Lead Athletics Coach*

-Responsible for planning and overseeing training for junior athletes, including several promising young people who compete at regional, national and international level.
+Responsible for planning and overseeing training for junior athletes, including several promising young people who have won medals and titles across a range of disciplines at Regional, National and European Championship levels

-**Manor School** (Oct '16 - Jul '18)
+**Brent Specialist Academy Trust** (Oct '16 - Jul '18)
 *HLTA (Higher Level Teaching Assistant)*

 Worked as a member of a diverse team of teaching staff, planning and delivering creative lessons tailored to children’s wide-ranging learning difficulties.
 Directed colleagues in the absence of the Class Teacher.

 ## Hobbies and interests
 - Film, theatre, concerts, etc.
-- Keeping fit
+- Jogging
 - Playing board games